patternfly/patternfly-org/packages/patternfly-4/content/get-started/getstarted-dev.md

 ## Getting started
   * **Start with a sample project**

   [Start with the PatternFly React seed](#starting-with-the-react-seed).
-The React seed is an open source build scaffolding utility created to give developers a jump start when creating new projects that will use Patternfly.
+The React seed is an open source build scaffolding utility created to give developers a jump start when creating new projects that will use PatternFly.

   * **Start with your existing project**
   If you want to start with your existing project, skip to the next section, [Installing and configuring PatternFly React](#installing-and-configuring-patternfly).

 ### Start with the React seed